We are looking for people to work as Monitors.

-5. Your Summer One and Two and Fall 17 course GRAPH schedule – You must attach to your e-mail the graph format of your courses found at the Student Link â€“ it needs to be saved as an image.
+5. Your Fall 17 course GRAPH schedule – You must attach to your e-mail the graph format of your courses found at the Student Link â€“ it needs to be saved as an image.
 Do not include it in the body of the e-mail but as an attachment.
 You will need to add to the schedule any times you cannot work because of other commitments.
 (Add it to the schedule â€“ do not explain in text.)
 Bring to my attention any unscheduled labs.

 The graph schedule you are providing is your clear statement of available hours for the semester/s and your willingness to work those hours.
 If you are hired, it will be based on these hours.
 If you are unable to work these hours, there is no promise we will have any other hours for you to work.

 6. When do you plan to take vacations and time off?
 Please give specific dates.
 (When responding to this question BE SPECIFIC and include the period of today to Tuesday, 12/12, the last day of Fall 17).
 Be sure to consider the days you will be moving in/out of your dorm, holidays, breaks, vacations, and finals.
 The work schedule for finals will be done after students know their exam schedule.
 Only freshmen are excluded from working during finals.
 All others are required to work during finals.

 7. What are the specific times you want to work each week?
 The number of hours you want to work each week?
 How flexible are you in terms of the number of hours and times?

 8. Do you have or are you seeking a second job?
 Is this a job where you do or will receive a paycheck/stipend from BU?